Ian-Tseng/stock-trader/README.md

 ### Idea
 ```
-1. Find the price delta in a season if it greater than whole data’s price delta and split them into different life periods.
+Identify seasonal price deltas that are greater than the overall dataset’s price delta, and split the data into different life periods accordingly.

-2. Tag the price a different stage every day and every period.
-It uses from 0 to 7 in this data, 0 means the lowest price and 7 means the highest price ever appears in that period.
-In other words, the stage depends on the data in which period.
+Assign a stage (0–7) to each price based on its position within the period.

+Stage 0 = lowest price in that period

+Stage 7 = highest price in that period

+Stages are relative to the price range within each period.

-3. Train data with LSTM model to predict the stage.
+Train an LSTM model to predict the price stage.

-4. The action generate depends on stage level.
-If stage < 3 then will buy else if stage > 4 then will sell.
+Generate actions based on the predicted stage:

+Buy if stage < 3

+Sell if stage > 4

 ```